How a proposed bill in Pennsylvania aims to keep wheelchair users moving through regular maintenance.

 The Wheelchair Quality Insurance Act is currently under consideration in Pennsylvania’s House of Representatives.
 If approved, the bill would ensure that wheelchair users in the Commonwealth of Pennsylvania have access to two wheelchair well visits each year covered by their insurance provider, a benefit that is not currently provided.

-The Wheelchair Quality Insurance Act is a bill that
+The Wheelchair Quality Assurance Act is a bill that

 Rep. Dan Miller from Mt.
 Lebanon put together